nguyenpham/FelicityEgtb/README.md

 Overview
 -----------
 Felicity Egtb is a Xiangqi Endgame database (tablebase) released with some endgames and probing code.
 The probing code is  written in C++ (using standad C++11 library).
-Xiangqi developer could use this to add freely and quickly tablebase probing to their Xiangqi engines.
+Xiangqi developers could use this to add freely and quickly tablebase probing to their Xiangqi engines.

 New design